techy4shri/NUMERO-FUN/README.md

 Enter a name to calculate its numeral: john ╭──────────────────────────────────────────────────╮
-│ Name: john                                       │
+│ Name: garima                                     │
-│ Your Number: 2                                   │
+│ Your Number: 4                                   │
 ╰──────────────────────────────────────────────────╯
 ```